 Rebecca L. Ford concentrates her practice on corporate transactions and contracts, corporate governance and corporate compliance programs.
-She has extensive experience managing litigation and provides critical support on public/private transactions by managing government and stakeholder relationships.
+She has extensive experience managing litigation and provides critical support on public/private transactions managing government and stakeholder relationships.

 Rebecca served as the Executive Vice President for litigation and intellectual property at the MGM movie studio where she oversaw all domestic and international litigation, as well as intellectual property matters, involving MGM, United Artists and other MGM subsidiaries.
 She also served as Associate General Counsel at City Colleges of Chicago, where she supervised legal services for a seven-college community college district, managed litigation, acquired and disposed of real estate, negotiated contracts, and counseled senior management on legal, regulatory compliance, and Institutional Review Board issues.
-Rebecca's previous law firm experiences include bond-financed and real estate projects, as well as commercial/financial and appellate litigation.
+Rebecca's previous law firm experiences include bond-finance and real estate projects, as well as commercial, financial and appellate litigation.

 Rebecca received her B.A. from Harvard College, her J.D. from the University of Chicago Law School, and her L.L.M. in Real Estate from the John Marshall Law School.
-She is a member of the bar of Illinois, New York, Massachusetts, California, District of Columbia and the U.S. Supreme Court.
+She is a member of the bar of Illinois, New York, Massachusetts, California, the District of Columbia and the U.S. Supreme Court.